h4cc/awesome-elixir/README.md

 * [tty2048](https://github.com/lexmag/tty2048) - Terminal-based 2048 game written in Elixir.

 ## Artificial Intelligence
-* [Neat-Ex](https://gitlab.com/onnoowl/Neat-Ex.git) - An Elixir implementation of the NEAT algorithm
+*When your code becomes smarter than you.*

-* [Exnn](https://github.com/zampino/exnn) - Evolutive Neural Networks framework à la G.Sher written in Elixir
+* [Exnn](https://github.com/zampino/exnn) - Evolutive Neural Networks framework à la G.Sher written in Elixir.
+* [Neat-Ex](https://gitlab.com/onnoowl/Neat-Ex.git) - An Elixir implementation of the NEAT algorithm.

 ## Audio and Sounds
 *Libraries working with sounds and tones.*